vanruby/canada/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Product of Canada

+This gem is a 100% Canadian product.
+We hack on open-source projects like this every other Tuesday at [#VANRUBY](http://vanruby.org).
+If you would like to join us, check out our [meetup page](http://www.meetup.com/vancouver-ruby/) for details.